pnp/sp-dev-fx-webparts/samples/react-lob-integration/README.md

 1. Place the page you want to add this web part to in edit mode.
 2. Search for and insert the **LobIntegration** web part.
-3. Configure the webpart to update its properties.
+3. Configure the web part to update its properties.

 ## Configurable Properties

-The `LobIntegration` webpart can be configured with the following properties:
+The `LobIntegration` web part can be configured with the following properties:

 | Label | Property | Type | Required | Description |
 | ---- | ---- | ---- | ---- | ---- |